At Chilton Foliat Church of England (VA) Primary School we pride ourselves on offering a colourful and varied curriculum.

 We provide a wide range of enriched educational opportunities including learning a musical instrument, specialist sports coaching, taking part in school productions or designing and creating a work of art.
 Expanding and celebrating every child’s strength is a key aim of Chilton Foliat School.

 Our curriculum enables children to become independent learners, who understand both ‘what’ and ‘why’ they are learning and identify their next steps to success.
 We encourage active learning by promoting and supporting quality interaction through talking, listening, reflecting and responding.
 Children are encouraged to learn in a variety of ways individually, as a pair, or as part of a team.

-We follow Letters and Sounds phonics scheme and The Oxford Reading Tree supported by other books in Key Stage 1
+We follow Letters and Sounds phonics scheme and The Oxford Reading Tree both of which are supported by other books in Key Stage 1

-If you require additional information on the curriculum please contact class teachers directly
+If you require any further information on the curriculum please contact the class teachers directly.

 Home Learning Policy